Centre for Professional Learning

-The Leiden Certified Public Manager® Program comprises 300 hours of structured learning (blended input, applied learning and joint inquiry) and runs over twelve months and starts in September 2017.
+The Leiden Certified Public Manager® Program comprises 300 hours of structured learning (blended input, applied learning and joint inquiry) and runs over twelve months and starts in Autumn 2017.
 Academic and practitioner faculty members organize, coordinate and teach the programme.
 The Leiden Certified Public Manager® Program is organised into five eight-week modules.
 Each module starts with two weeks of pre-work and case preparation working at a distance with specialised content.
 This is followed by a week-long on site programme.
 There is a further two weeks to work online at a distance on the cases and challenges before meeting up again to work with members of your action learning set.

 - Module 1 - The Challenges

 - Module 2 - The System